feblehober123/GETWatchBot2/README.md

 * requests
 * tweepy

-You can install them with
+Again, you can install them with

 `$ pip install requests tweepy`